aws-samples/aws-serverless-workshops/CrossRegion/README_InstallDevDependencies.md

 ## About

-This readme provides instructions on setting up a dev ec2 instance that you can use to clone the project, edit project files, build the ui and deploy the application.
+This README provides instructions on setting up a dev EC2 instance that you can use to clone the project, edit project files, build the UI and deploy the application.

 Alternatively, you can use one of the AMIs which contain the required dependencies baked in to the AMI.
-See the "Use AMI" section of readme to use a pre-baked AMI.
+See the "Use AMI" section of README to use a pre-baked AMI.

 ## EC2 dev instance configuration.

-Make sure to use the AWS linux AMI already configured with the AWS CLI.
+Make sure to use the AWS Linux AMI already configured with the AWS CLI.
 Your EC2 instance should have:
-- a role assigned that allows access to S3 (see sample policy below).
+- A role assigned that allows access to S3 (see sample policy below).
-- a security group that allows ssh from your ip address.
+- A security group that allows SSH from your IP address.

-Once launched, log in to your dev ec2 instance.
+Once launched, log in to your dev EC2 instance with SSH.

 #### Update to latest packages
 `sudo yum update -y`